frederic-perez/AmE-dictionary/dictionary.md

 __gaffes__
 __gag__ _The cases's gag order._
 __gaggle__ :three: _n informal_ A disorderly group of people.  _A gaggle of Phillies fans taunted him._ _The media gaggle._
+__gah!__  An interjection denoting frustration and/or excitement. _Gah!
+I scored only 95 on my last science exam.
+They'll never let me back into the science club again._
 __gait__ _n_ :two::shit: _A pretty boy with a swing in his gait._
 __gal__
 __galboy__ _n_